Skip to Main Content

 • Effective and efficient learning: Learning about these theories equips students with a deeper understanding of how people acquire knowledge.
 This knowledge allows them to develop more effective study strategies tailored to their individual learning preferences and course materials.

 • Improved academic practice: Understanding key learning theories provides students with a toolkit of learning strategies.
-For example, constructivism emphasizes active learning through problem-solving and critical thinking, which can be applied to coursework.
+For example, constructivism emphasises active learning through problem-solving and critical thinking, which can be applied to coursework.

 • Flexibility in learning: Familiarity with different theories enables students to adapt their learning methods to suit various subjects, tutors, and learning environments.
 Flexibility and adaptability are important abilities for academic success in diverse courses and is a valued professional skill.